IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

 This completes the **Infrastructure as Code** part of creating virtual machines from scratch.
-We can now control and configure these new virtual machines from the DevNet VM.
+You can now control and configure these new virtual machines from the DevNet VM.

 ## Part 5: Analyze new virtual machines network configuration

-Now that we have access to our newly created virtual machines, let's examine the current network configuration.
-The main point here is to show that the VRF network configuration works as expected.
-Even though we have an out-of-band SSH access to each VM, the VMS routing tables only show the VM's in-band network entries
+Now that you have access to your newly created virtual machines, let’s review the current network configuration.
+The main objective is to show that the VRF network configuration is working properly.
+Although you have out-of-band SSH access to each VM, their routing tables only display in-band network entries.

 ### Step 1: View the addresses assigned to the out-of-band VLAN

-We just have to list addresses with the `ip` command using the **command** ansible module on the DevNet virtual machine.
+We just have to list addresses with the `ip` command using the **command** Ansible module on the DevNet VM.

 ```bash